truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 {{< /expand >}}
 {{< /expand >}} -->

-### Update Command wip
+### Update Command done
-Use the `update` command to update settings for the dataset or ZVol matching the ID entered.
+Use the `update` command to update settings for the dataset or zvol matching the ID entered.

 {{< expand "Using the Update Command" "v" >}}
 #### Description
 The `Update` command has one required property, `id`.
-`id` is the indentifier for the dataset found in the output of the `storage dataset query`.
+`id` is the identifier for the dataset found in the output of the `storage dataset query`.
 Enter the property argument using the `=` delimiter to separate property and value.
 Enter the command string then press <kbd>Enter</kbd>.
 The command returns an empty line.